 Scotland’s economy: damaged

-Despite endless Vote Leave promises that with Brexit, the UK would “thrive like never before”, reports have revealed that the volume of exports to the EU fell by a staggering 68% – just a month after the UK has left the transition period on 31 December 2020.
+Despite endless Vote Leave promises that with Brexit, the UK would “thrive like never before”, reports have revealed that the volume of exports to the EU fell by a staggering 68% in the month after the UK officially left the Brexit transition period.

-It’s clear that Boris Johnson’s Tory Brexit is an economic disaster for Scotland’s economy, leaving businesses struggling and putting jobs on the line in the middle of a pandemic.
+It’s clear that Boris Johnson’s Tory Brexit is an economic disaster for Scotland’s economy, leaving businesses struggling and putting jobs on the line.

 Scottish firms are being hammered with a mountain of extra Brexit costs, red tape and barriers to trade with the EU – a market seven times the size of the UK.